You are here

 This course explores the design, selection, implementation and management of enterprise IT solutions.
 The focus is on applications and infrastructure and their fit with the business.
 Students learn frameworks and strategies for infrastructure management, system administration, content management, distributed computing, middleware, legacy system integration, system consolidation, software selection, total cost of ownership calculation, IT investment analysis, and emerging technologies.
 These topics are addressed both within and beyond the organization, with attention paid to managing risk and security within audit and compliance standards.
 Students also read current vendor and analyst publications and hone their ability to communicate technology architecture strategies concisely to a general business audience.

-This course provides a hands-on introduction to several tools and technologies that are commonly utilized in developing Web-based applications.
+This course provides a hands-on introduction to several cloud based technologies and automation tools that are commonly utilized to develop enterprise applications.
 The course also considers the impact of these technologies in a business context.
-Students learn how to develop dynamic, data-driven applications that enable businesses to interact with their customers, employees, and suppliers and provide on-line access to information that supports decision making.
-Students enrolling in this course are expected to have basic proficiency in Java, website development, and relational databases.
+Students learn how to develop dynamic, data-driven enterprise applications that are continuously integrated and continuously delivered.
+These applications enable businesses to interact with their customers, employees, and suppliers, and provide online access to information that supports decision-making.
+Students enrolled in this course are expected to have basic proficiency in a programming language (Java or Python) and relational databases.

-This course provides the technical knowledge and skills for successfully managing and executing globally distributed IT projects.
-Topics covered include proposal and contract management, risk management, requirements management, user-centered design management, standards adherence, standards management, configuration management, project planning, effort estimation and scheduling, project monitoring and control, project audits, project closure, peer review, stress testing, quality planning, defect estimation and quality assurance.
-Students will learn the methods and tools that support these processes, develop a tool-kit for creating a project plan for a distributed application, and engage in a project to improve these IT project management capabilities of a globally distributed IS organization systematically.
+This course provides the technical knowledge and skills for successfully managing and executing globally distributed software projects in agile and hybrid environments.
+Topics covered include proposal and contract management, requirements management, modeling, user experience, project planning, effort estimation, staffing, automation, status, and quality assurance.
+Students will learn the methods and tools that support these processes, develop a toolkit for creating a project plan for a distributed application, and engage in a project to improve these capabilities.

 Prerequisite(s): CS 603 and CS 605

-This course prepares the student for systems analysis and development in the object-oriented paradigm.
-Students learn the theory and methods of the object-oriented modeling and the fundamentals of object-oriented development process models.
-The focus is on requirements analysis, systems analysis and domain analysis, and their documentation with standard object oriented specification tools (particularly the Unified Modeling Language).
-Hands-on projects give the students an opportunity to practice their modeling skills and illustrate an effective integration of various modeling techniques throughout an iterative, object-oriented software project life cycle.
+This course provides the students with skills and knowledge in systems analysis and design.
+Students develop a conceptual understanding of and practical skills in various domain and systems modeling approaches.
+They will also learn the fundamentals of key enterprise level systems development approaches.
+The course covers the impact of development process selection on modeling requirements.
+The focus is on requirements analysis, process modeling, and domain modeling, together with their documentation with standard specification tools (particularly the Unified Modeling Language).
+Hands-on projects give students an opportunity to practice their modeling skills and illustrate an effective integration of various modeling techniques throughout an iterative software project life cycle.

 CS680 Mobile Application Development